lastaflute/lasta-di/README.md

 ## Japanese Site (English comming soon...)
 http://dbflute.seasar.org/ja/lastaflute/lastadi/

-# Special Thanks
-## Thanks, Frameworks
+# Thanks, Frameworks
 Lasta Di forks Seasar, AOP alliance and extends it, thankful wonderful functions.
 And also forks S2ClassBuilder (called Redefiner in Lasta Di), provides flexible Di xml.
 If the frameworks were not there, no Lasta Di here.

 I appreciate every framework.

-## Thanks, Friends
+# Thanks, Friends
 Not only LastaFlute, Lasta Di is used by:
 - RiverWeb: https://github.com/codelibs/elasticsearch-river-web
 - S2Robot: https://github.com/codelibs/s2robot